wcarvalho/dirc-detector/generator/README.md

 ####r/random
   + sets the seed for the random number generator
   + if r is set to 0, all numbers are random
-  + e.g. files output1.root and output2.root will have the different data
+  + e.g. files output1.root and output2.root will have different data
 ```
 generator -f output1.root -r 0
 generator -f output2.root -r 0